dojo/docs/developer/design/loader.rst

 of the global AMD require function.

-The need for a reference module is obvious when the module identifier is a relative identifier as described in xxx.
+The need for a reference module is obvious when the module identifier is a relative identifier as described in `Relative Module Identifiers`_.
 However, even when an absolute module identifier is given, taking care to normalize that module identifier with respect to the reference module yeilds some powerful capabilities like the ability to load two different libraries with the same name.